Ukraine’s utilities threatened by Russia in war’s new phase

 The attacks have come at a critical time, with winter approaching.
 Klitschko said that Thursday marks the start of the heating season for Kyiv, which like most urban centers in Ukraine and even Russia uses a Soviet-era central system controlled by the city that provides heat for apartment buildings and businesses.

-Following a meeting between Zelenskyy, government ministers, members of energy enterprises and some local officials, presidential adviser Kyrylo Tymoshenko said there would be power supply restrictions across Ukraine from 7 a.m. to 11 a.m. beginning Thursday, along with the use of street lights being limited in some cities..

-“Please take this seriously,” Tymoshenko said on his Telegram channel.
-“This applies to residents of ALL regions of the country. … These are forced steps.
-Therefore, we all work together on our front!”
+An energy facility and plant in Zelenskyy’s hometown of Kryvyi Rih were hit overnight, leaving the south-central city of 600,000 without electricity until repairs could be made.
+Regional Gov. Valentin Reznichenko reported serious destruction, appealing to the local population to conserve energy, noting that “every illuminated business sign, billboard or washing machine can lead to serious emergency shutdowns.”

+Noting the conservation steps on his Telegram channel, presidential adviser Kyrylo Tymoshenko urged all Ukrainians to “please take this seriously.”

 One area where power and water were reported knocked out by shelling was Enerhodar, the southern city is next to the Zaporizhzhia Nuclear Power Plant, one of the war’s most worrisome flashpoints.
-Missiles also severely damaged an energy facility near Zelenskyy’s hometown of Kryvyi Rih in south-central Ukraine, cutting power to villages, towns and to one city district, the regional governor said.

 Using energy supplies as a weapon isn’t a new tactic for the Kremlin, particularly when it comes to Ukraine.

-Note: This story has been corrected to show the pipelines are in the Baltic Sea, not the North Sea; and the AP’s style on spelling Kyiv mayor’s first name is Vitali.